-When you’re making cookies, do you find it really hard not to continually “sample” the dough?
-Me too.
-I probably end up with far less cookies than I should simply because I can’t stop eating little bits.
+And you know what?
+Samesies.
+I probably end up with far fewer cookies than I should simply because I can’t stop eating little bits.

 Although there are many of us in the world who couldn’t care less about the “don’t eat raw batter” warning our parents always gave us, you can push that tiny bit of guilt you might have out of your thoughts and feel even better about eating an entire batch of dough by following this super simple recipe.

 Ok, here’s the thing.
 You’ll often hear “I always eat raw cookie dough and never have a problem!”